realworldocaml/book/en/prologue.md

   based on how a value is used.
 Available in Standard ML, F# and even modern C++11 via its `auto` keyword.

 Some of you will know and love these features, and others will be completely new to them.
 Most of you will have seen _some_ of them in other languages that you've used.
 As we'll demonstrate over the course of this book, it turns out that there is something transformative about having them all together and able to interact in a single language.
-Despite their importance, these ideas have made only limited inroads into mainstream languages.
-And when they do arrive there, like higher-order functions in C# or parametric polymorphism in Java, it's typically in a limited and awkward form.
-The only languages that support these ideas well are statically-typed functional programming languages like OCaml, F#, Haskell, Scala and Standard ML.
+Despite their importance, these ideas have made only limited inroads into mainstream languages and when they do arrive there, like higher-order functions in C# or parametric polymorphism in Java, it's typically in a limited and awkward form.
+The only languages that completely embody these ideas are statically-typed functional programming languages like OCaml, F#, Haskell, Scala and Standard ML.

 Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly pragmatic.
-The compiler has a straightforward compilation strategy without excessive optimization passes, and the strict evaluation model makes runtime behaviour easy to predict.
+The compiler has a straightforward compilation strategy without excessive optimization passes, and its strict evaluation model makes runtime behaviour easy to predict.
 The garbage collector is an incremental, precise implementation with no dynamic JIT compilation, and the runtime is simple and portable across platforms.

 It is all of this that makes OCaml a great choice for programmers who want to step up to a better programming language, and at the same time want to get practical work done.

 #### A brief history from the 1960s